 An MSE implementation may consist of up to three aspects:

-1. The MSE SDK abstraction, an abstract SDK definition intended to be realized as a Software Development Kit, which includes the followings:
+1. The MSE SDK abstraction (c), an abstract SDK definition intended to be realized as a Software Development Kit, which includes the followings:

 i.
 Media aspects conforming to the MSE specification.